 9. It can Reduce the Risk of Certain Cancers

 Coffee can reduce the risk of some types of cancer, most notably colorectal cancer.
 Drinking as little as two or three cups of coffee per day can reduce your risk of colorectal cancer by as much as 26%.
-Studies show that it can also reduce your risk of breast cancer, prostate cancer, bladder cancer, and pancreatic cancer.

 10. It Can Prevent Retinal Damage